ms-coder/Interview-Preparation-Exercises/interview-questions.md

 ## What is the difference between “throw ex” and “throw” methods in C#?

+"throw ex" stack trace is overriden to the point, wehre ex was thrown "throw" will keep stack trace

 ## Can we have only “try” block without “catch” block in C#?

 Yes, but only with finally block

 ## List out two different types of errors in C#?

+Compile Time Error
+Run Time Error

 ## Do we get error while executing “finally” block in C#?

+Yes

 ## Mention the assembly name where System namespace lies in C#?

+mscorlib.dll

 ## What are the differences between static, public and void in C#?

+void - the function has no return value (it is used where the type for the return value should stay) static - is additional keyword, can be used for classes (class cannot be instantiated) and methods (methods are executed on class level, not on object level). public - is an access modifier (the member is visible everywhere)

 ## What is the difference between “out” and “ref” parameters in C#?